nathanhosselton/NJHMultiTheme/README.md

 * Via [Alcatraz](http://alcatraz.io) (recommended)
 * Or simply download and build the project

+## Use
+Use the new Edit menu items to select the themes you want to use.
+Go about your business.

 ## Removal
 Use Alcatraz or in Terminal, run:
 ```